Isiah Kiner-Falefa Player Props: Yankees vs. Twins

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa has gotten a hit in two of eight games this year, but has had no multi-hit games.
+- Twice in nine games this season, Kiner-Falefa has gotten a hit, but he's had no multi-hit games.

-- He has not hit a home run in his eight games this year.
+- He has not hit a home run in his nine games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.